Cross-Lingual Interleaving for Speech Language Models: Introduction

 Despite rapid progress, the \emph{cross-lingual} setting, which aims to train a single SLM over multiple languages, remains comparatively under-explored~\citep{nguyen2024spiritlm,zeng2024scalingspeechtextpretrainingsynthetic,futami2025scheduled}.
 Two practical bottlenecks persist: (i) evaluations are predominantly English-centric, hindering measurement of cross-lingual semantic competence; and (ii) training methods that encourage sharing across languages often depend on \emph{text}, for example via speech–text \emph{interleaving} in Text–Speech LMs (TSLMs)~\citep{chou-etal-2023-toward,nguyen2024spiritlm,cuervo2025textspeechlanguagemodelsimproved,zeng2024scaling}, which is not directly compatible with \emph{`textless'} SLMs.
 As a result, the original promise of \emph{`textless'} NLP learning from audio alone at scale and across languages has not yet been fully realised.

 We address these limitations by introducing a \emph{cross-lingual interleaving} scheme that mixes speech tokens from different languages within the same training sequence, using sentence-level alignments but no text tokens.
 Exposure to interleaved multilingual contexts encourages a shared representational subspace and promotes transfer, while remaining compatible with pure \emph{`textless'} pipelines.
 To make this practical and measurable, we curate bilingual, sentence-aligned spoken resources and new spoken semantic benchmarks.
-Our contributions are as follows: \begin{enumerate}[label=(\roman*)] \item We propose a cross-lingual interleaving strategy that concatenates sentence\mbox{-}aligned speech token sequences across languages, promoting a shared representational subspace. \item We release a French–English, sentence-aligned spoken corpus derived from \emph{TinyStories}~\citep{eldan2023tinystories} (approximately $42$k hours in total) together with bilingual spoken \emph{StoryCloze} and \emph{TopicCloze} benchmarks~\citep{mostafazadeh-etal-2016-corpus} for semantic evaluation synthetically generated using GPT-4~\citep{achiam2023gpt}. \item We show on $360$M and $1$B parameter SLMs that the method yields \emph{positive transfer} to monolingual semantic tasks and strong \emph{cross-lingual} performance, under a matched training-token budget.
+Our contributions are as follows: \begin{enumerate}[label=(\roman*)] \item We propose a cross\mbox{-}lingual interleaving strategy that alternates speech segments from different languages within a single sequence, promoting a shared representational subspace. \item We release a French–English, sentence-aligned spoken corpus derived from \emph{TinyStories}~\citep{eldan2023tinystories} (approximately $42$k hours in total) together with bilingual spoken \emph{StoryCloze} and \emph{TopicCloze} benchmarks~\citep{mostafazadeh-etal-2016-corpus} for semantic evaluation synthetically generated using GPT-4~\citep{achiam2023gpt}. \item We show on $360$M and $1$B parameter SLMs that the method yields \emph{positive transfer} to monolingual semantic tasks and strong \emph{cross-lingual} performance, under a matched training-token budget.
 Additionally, representation analyses indicate stronger cross-lingual alignment in the hidden states. \end{enumerate}

 Section~\ref{sec:related_work} situates our approach with respect to SLMs, speech–text interleaving, and multilingual training.
 Section~\ref{sec:spoken_language_modelling} formalises the modelling setup and the cross-lingual interleaving scheme; Sections~\ref{sec:dataset}–\ref{sec:experimental_results} present datasets, experiments, and analyses.